lwimmer/rmbt-client/README.md

 systemctl enable rmbtdservice
 ```

-You can use the following command (or edit the config file manually) to change the number of flows that the server allows (change <n>):
+You can use the following command (or edit the config file manually) to change the number of flows that the server allows (replace `<n>`; rebuild afterwards):

 ```
 sed -i 's|#define DEFAULT_NUM_THREADS   200|#define DEFAULT_NUM_THREADS   <n>|' config.h
 ```